 Alcohol is a popular substance used and abused by many people around the world.
 Many people ask the question, is alcohol addiction a real thing?

 Some people with an alcohol addiction appear to be high functioning.
-This means they have an addiction to alcohol, but they can hold a job, take care of their responsibilities, and keep relationships together–at least in the beginning.
+This means they have an alcohol addiction, but they can hold a job, take care of their responsibilities, and keep relationships together–at least in the beginning.
 Other alcoholics suffer negative consequences more quickly because of their drinking addiction.

 Many people with a mild drinking addiction can quit drinking on their own.
 Others need the help of support groups.
 Others who have alcohol addiction problems benefit from seeking alcohol addiction help.
 There are many alcohol addiction treatment programs available for those with alcohol disorders and alcohol addictions.

 Most addictive substances affect the reward and pleasure center of a person’s brain.
-These substances include alcohol and a number of other drugs.
+These substances include alcohol and several other drugs.
 Alcohol can manipulate our systems, prompting us to repeat certain behaviors over and over.

 This is especially true for behaviors we enjoy.
 When people are addicted to alcohol, their brain functions change, causing them to desire alcohol.